Code-Institute-Submissions/alnibo-milestone-project-1/README.md

 ## Testing

 As part of the testing procedure this website was tested with https://validator.w3.org/.
-A few errors due to boostrap were displayed.
+A few errors and several warnings were displayed due to boostrap.

-All links to the social media site where manually tested and it was made sure that these links will open in a new tab using `target="_blank"`.
+All links to social media sites where manually tested.
+By using `target="_blank"` it was made sure that these links will open in a new tab.

 Ensuring its responsiveness this website was tested across different mobile devices.
-In a second step it was then tested across the most common internet browsers, Safari, Chrome, Internet Explorer, and Firefox), making sure it is compatible.
+In a second step it was then tested across the most common internet browsers (Safari, Chrome, Internet Explorer, and Firefox), making sure it is compatible.
+For an overview please see this excel file here.

+During the testing procedure it became clear that some media queries need to be created in order to maintain a good design acroos all screen sizes.

 ## Deploment